Affordable and Accessible Rental Units

-- To search for affordable and accessible rental housing across the State of Virginia, click here.
+- To search for affordable and accessible rental housing across the State of Virginia, visit here.

 Waitlist Open for Discounted Memory Care Units

-Silverado Alexandria, a three-story memory care community designed to serve 66 residents with Alzheimer’s disease and other memory-impairing conditions, opened in June 2018.
-The community, located at 2807 King Street, is providing two rooms (serving one individual each) and associated services (including meals, housekeeping, and help with activities of daily living) at a rate that is 40% below the market rate for the life of the project.
-(To learn more about Silverado's affordable housing program, click here.)
-The City of Alexandria is now accepting applications for the waitlist for these units.
+Silverado Alexandria, a 66-bed memory care community that serves residents with Alzheimer’s disease and other memory-impairing conditions, is providing two rooms (serving one individual each) and associated services (including meals, housekeeping, and help with activities of daily living) at a rate that is 40% below the market rate for the life of the project.
+Learn more about Silverado's affordable housing program.
+The City of Alexandria continues to accept applications for the waitlist.

 - Applicants must demonstrate to Silverado that they meet the standards of the Commonwealth of Virginia for being in assisted living, as well as the facility’s criteria for entry.